 — Shrek, Shrek 2

 - Cardcaptor Sakura follows a "Groundhog Day" Loop when the Time Card is set loose.
 The card appears and resets at midnight.

 - Used in Haruhi Suzumiya, where it was set to loop at September 1, 12 midnight.

 - In the Kashimashi: Girl Meets Girl manga, Hazumu is scheduled to die at midnight.
 But in a dramatic subversion, the alien gets his sums wrong and her time of death is really 6 hours earlier.
 She survives though, due to The Power of Love.

 - Early in Busou Renkin, Tokiko is infected with an alchemical parasite that will turn her into an homunculus in several days.
 For no explained reason, this will happen exactly at midnight.

 - One Ranma ˝ storyline has Shampoo slowly being turned into a cat; if Ranma can't overcome his fear of cats by the time the new year's bell stops ringing then she'll stay that way forever.

 - Shakugan no Shana: the Reiji Meigo refills the bearer's power of existence every midnight.
 It apparently makes its own time zone adjustment, since it was created in Europe...

 - In Saint Seiya, Saori, the Goddess Athena, will die in twelve hours if...

-- In Magical Girl Lyrical Nanoha, the Wolkenritter are summoned at the stroke of midnight on Hayate's birthday.
+- In Magical Girl Lyrical Nanoha A's, the Wolkenritter are summoned at the stroke of midnight on Hayate's birthday.